 Another important part of the standards framework, in which activity is already underway, covers metrics.
 This work includes an ISO based on the Global City Indicators project to embrace almost every aspect of human activity, including housing, education, health services, crime and policing.
-One indicator of critical importance is the level of greenhouse gas emissions (GHGs), and a professional standard (PAS 2070) is under development to allow consistent assessment of GHG emissions at the City level.
+One indicator of critical importance is the level of greenhouse gas emissions (GHGs), and BSI has published PAS 2070 to allow consistent assessment of GHG emissions at the City level.